Lacing Tricks for Hiking Boots

 Providing your toes with space to move is as much a consideration when you’re choosing your socks as tying your laces.
 Choosing thick socks or wearing two pairs can help reduce friction against your heel, but if the extra material puts pressure on your toes, it’s not the right technique for you and your current boots.

 Now that you’re aware of the double starting knot, you may be tempted to deploy it beneath the final bow at the top of your boot.
 This isnt as good an idea as it first appears: the double starting knot is wider than the normal starting knot.
-That extra width isn’t easy to compress, and it makes your bow more likely to unwravel as you walk.
+That extra width isn’t easy to compress, and it makes your bow more likely to unravel as you walk.

 Relieve pressure on your instep